matomatical/UoM-WAM-Spam/README.md

 The script can combine multiple notification methods in its attempt to reach you regarding a detected WAM change.

-You'll need to configure each of your desired notification methods individually using the above instructions.
-Then, just ...
+All you'll need to configure each of your desired notification methods individually using the above instructions, and ensure they all get added to the multi-notifier during the configuration section of the script.
+That is, to use multiple notification methods, just uncomment and configure multiple notification methods!

-TODO.